Amy Casey Cooks

 peeled whole apples and apple peels

-what are the best apples for the apple crumb bars?
+What are the best apples for baking?

-how to make apple crumb bars
+How to make apple crumble bars

 • Melt salted butter in a large sauté pan.
 Add the peeled and sliced apples.
 Stir to coat the apples with the melted butter.